 3. Buy her toys

 Another thing I immediately did was buy her a bunch of new toys.
 She had quite the collection, but it seems like it’s never enough.
-This time I chose a lot of interactive toys, and now she spends hours rolling that ball in a tower of tracks.
+This time I chose a lot of interactive toys, and now she spends hours rolling that ball in this tower of tracks I found on Amazon.

 Also, I got a little laser toy and she sometimes brings it to me so we can play together.
 I swear, there’s nothing as entertaining as your furbaby trying to catch something and failing!
 All those funny videos of cats chasing the laser ray finally started making sense.

 4. Spend more time with your feline